slgobinath/testcontainers-jooq-codegen-maven-plugin/README.md

 This is a fork of [testcontainers-jooq-codegen-maven-plugin](https://github.com/testcontainers/testcontainers-jooq-codegen-maven-plugin).
 The upstream repository has not been updated for over a year, and pull requests remain unmerged.
 This has led to dependency conflicts with newer versions of jOOQ and Docker breaking the plugin execution.

 As an active user of this plugin, I forked it to keep the project up to date with the latest dependencies.
-The `groupId` and `artifactId` are kept the same as the original to minimize changes in existing projects.
-The only additional requirement is adding this repository to your `pom.xml`:
+The `groupId` has been changed to `io.github.slgobinath` to avoid conflicts with the original package.
+To use this fork, add the GitHub Packages repository to your `pom.xml`:

 ```xml
 <repositories>